 Choosing Foods for Weight-Loss on a Low-Glycemic Diet

-While on a low-glycemic diet, choose the right foods to get the most nutritional bang for each bite.
-The point of going on a low-glycemic diet is to keep your body working at peak performance to ensure an increased metabolism, improved health, and success with long-term weight loss — therefore, you need to make the foods you eat work for you.
+If you want to keep your body working at peak performance to ensure an increased metabolism, improved health, and success with long-term weight loss, then you need to make the foods you eat work for you.
+In other words, aim to get the most nutritional bang for each bite.

 Choosing lots of fruits and vegetables